| Sexuality - You Must Start With Yourself

 your eyes, contemplate the following questions and

 record your answers with pen and paper.
+I hope that through this short journey

 of self-scrutiny, I have managed to bring closer home,